-Rear end collisions account for about 50 percent of all two-car accidents.
-And they’re extremely common in Sandy Springs.
-Rear end accidents can cause severe injuries and totaled cars—even when the vehicles are traveling at relatively low speeds.
-Many rear end accidents lead to painful neck injuries that may need months of costly therapy and treatment.
-But you don’t have to pay the cost of an accident that wasn’t your fault.
-Talk to a Sandy Springs rear end collisions accident attorney.
+Rear-end collisions are extremely common in Sandy Springs.
+Rear-end accidents can cause severe injuries and totaled cars, even when traveling at relatively low speeds.
+You shouldn’t have to pay the cost of an accident that wasn’t your fault.

-At John Foy & Associates we know how to help you.
-We have been getting results for accident victims in the Sandy Springs area for over 20 years, and our track record speaks for itself.
+At John Foy & Associates, we know how to help you.
 Our mission is to get you the money you deserve and to never take the side of big insurance companies who like to find reasons to deny claims.
-We offer a free, no-obligation consultation to talk about your case and explain your rights.
-Call us at 404-400-4000 and get your free consultation today.
+After seeking medical treatment, get in touch with one of our Sandy Springs rear-end collision lawyers immediately.

 - Excessive speed